IPP 8 – Anonymity

 - walking along streets, through parks and attending other places open to the public – to what extent can individuals remain anonymous in a crowd when CCTV is installed?

 - accessing and obtaining copies of publicly available government records – can the organisation allow individuals to anonymously access government policies and procedures, including where these are made available online over the internet?

 - making enquiries to government organisations – is it necessary to record a name or use CCTV to monitor who attends your organisation’s office to request general information about accessing government services or exercising their rights?

-- interacting with government online – can individuals interact anonymously, or does the organisation require individuals to provide personal information before they are able to interact with, or contact, the organisation?
+- interacting with government organisations online – can individuals interact with government organisations anonymously, or does the organisation require individuals to provide personal information before they are able to interact with, or contact, the organisation?

 - use of monitoring or location-based tracking technology – if GPS is used to track the organisation’s vehicles, can an employee turn off the GPS at certain times, for example, on their lunch break?

 Whether the option of anonymity should or can be offered depends on the context.
 Under IPP 8, the option for transacting anonymously must be made available wherever it is lawful and practicable to do so.
-Organisations should also consider their obligation under IPP 1 to only collect personal information that is necessary for their functions or activities.
+In certain circumstances, anonymity may be impracticable, for example, where justice centres have CCTV for the safety of staff.
+Organisations should also consider their obligation under IPP 1 (Collection) to only collect personal information that is necessary for their functions or activities.

 Lawful and practicable

 An organisation may be unable to offer an anonymous option if a law requires the organisation to identify an individual.
 In this case, allowing individuals to transact anonymously or pseudonymously would not be ‘lawful’.
 For example, some laws require individuals to provide identifying information to transact with an organisation, for example, when individuals register for a profession or apply for a licence.